-Karen Brookshire loves writing Christmas letters.
-Not so her family - they'd much rather dive behind the couch.
+You ever get a Christmas letter?
+You know, one of those notes inserted into a Christmas card tell you way more than you ever wanted to know about the senders?
+Karen Brookshire loves writing them.
 With a boy-crazy daughter, a smarty-pants son and a klutzy husband she has her hands full.
 So Karen has to write their Christmas letter by herself recalling such events as their daughter's first date, which unfortunately occurred at the same time as two overly-adoring aunts were visiting, and their son's high school graduation where he not only won the embarrassing "Perfect Attendance Award" but also found out that he would still be living at home.
 But the more Karen writes, the more her imagination soars.
 She even pictures the rest of her family pulling a "Mission Impossible" to get rid of the letter.
 Full of humor and poignant memories, this theatrical greeting card brings home the true meaning of family, of tradition and, of course, Christmas itself.
 Full evening.
 Ideal for community theatres.

 PLAYWRIGHT PAT COOK TALKS ABOUT